benc-uk/nanomon/readme.md

 - Vite is used but just as a dev-server for serving the site locally
 - Configuration is fetched from the URL `/config` at start up.
   - When hosted by the frontend-host this allows for values to be dynamically passed to the frontend at runtime.
-  - When running locally the makefile target `make run-frontend` builds a static config file to "fake" this config API.
+  - When running locally the makefile target `just run-frontend` builds a static config file to "fake" this config API.
 - By default no there is no authentication on the frontend, this makes the app easy to use for demos & workshops.
 However it can be enabled see [authentication & security](#authentication--security) section for details.
 The MSAL library is used for auth [see MSAL.js 2.0 for Browser-Based SPAs](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-browser)

 ### Frontend Host